jbajic/blog/_posts/2026-08-03-pq-quantization.md

 To calculate the distance between two vectors in PQ form we sum the distance between the centroids of the vectors.
-So for two vectors v1 and v2, both in PQ form, the calculation of distance between them is called symetrical distance and looks like this:
+So for two vectors v1 and v2, both in PQ form, the calculation of distance between them is called symmetrical distance and looks like this:

 $$d(x, y)^2 = (x_{c1} - y_{c1})^2 + \dots + (x_{c16} - y_{c16})^2$$

-But interestingly you can calculate the distance between normal vector and the PQ one as well, so there is no need to convert the vector into PQ.
+But interestingly you can calculate the asymmetric distance between normal vector and the PQ one as well, so there is no need to convert the vector into PQ.

 ## References